 NCEO focuses on the inclusion of students with disabilities, ELs, and ELs with disabilities in comprehensive assessment systems.
 This includes issues related to accessibility during formative assessment, non-summative assessments (e.g., classroom-based assessments, interim/benchmark assessments), and summative assessments.

 Dr. Robert Bruininks directed NCEO during 1990.
 When he assumed the role of Dean of the College of Education, Dr. James Ysseldyke assumed the role of Director.
-In 1999, Dr. Martha Thurlow became the director of NCEO.
+Martha Thurlow served as director from 1999 to 2019.
+Since 2019, Dr. Sheryl Lazarus has been the director of NCEO.